 Doctoral fellow: Sarem Sunderland

-Part of the research project Industrialisation in the Alps: Landscape, Architecture, Art and Labour, supported by the Swiss National Science Foundation (SNSF)
+This research is part of the research project Industrialisation in the Alps: Landscape, Architecture, Art, and Labour, supported by the Swiss National Science Foundation (SNSF)

 Time frame: October 2019 – March 2023